13

 • Rather than: I’ll exercise every day for 60 minutes

-opt for: I’ll have half the amount I normally have and savor it more.
+opt for: I’ll have 20% less than I normally have.

 • Rather than: I’ll spend 2 hours every night getting organized